Langton49/Escape-Solstara_1.0/README.md

 While setting up the server-side logic was relatively straightforward, my biggest challenge was translating real-time multiplayer data into smooth on-screen gameplay.
 Since I initially developed the entire game as an offline single-player experience, I ran into issues where scripts couldn't correctly differentiate between local and remote player prefabs.
 Debugging the data synchronization between players was arduous, but I eventually figured out an efficient way to send and translate remote player data, making multiplayer functionality possible.

 ## How To Play 🎮<a name="how-to-use">

 ### Install <a name="install">
+#### Prerequisites
+No prerequisites required to launch the pre-built application.

-- Navigate to the Google Drive link located under [Links](#links)
+1. Navigate to the Google Drive link located under [Links](#links)
-- Download the build folder through the link above.
+2. Download the build folder.
-- Find the Escape Solstara zip folder and unzip it.
+3. Navigate to the Escape-Solstara_1.0 folder, locate the Escape Solstara zip folder and extract the executable inside.
-- Move the Escape Solstara.exe file to the parent folder (the one containing UnityPlayer.dll).
+4. Move the Escape Solstara.exe file to the parent directory (this will be the one containing the UnityPlayer.dll file).
-- Launch the Escape Solstara.exe file.
+5. Launch the Escape Solstara.exe file to play the game.

+### Build <a name="build">
+#### Prerequisites
+- Unity Hub
+- Unity Editor (Version 2022.3.28f)
+- Microsoft Visual Studio (Version 17.9.6)
+- Microsoft .NET Framework (Version 4.8.09037)
+- C# (version 7.3)
+- ChatGPT API key (for the riddle generation and chatbot, you would need your own api key)

+If you wish to build or view the project folder navigate to the GitHub link located under [Links](#links).

 ### In-Game <a name="in-game">
 - Enter the desired number of players and specify how many artifacts each player must find before revealing the passphrase.
 - The game will wait for all players to join before presenting the first riddle and allowing you to speak with the guardian.